victoriacheng15/website/blog/2022/12-06-react-hooks-usestate/index.md

 Do you need to always write updater function?
 Maybe?
 But, I would say depend on the case, if you need to write updater in setState, then go ahead.
 I do not know which one is the best/better practice.
 I personally don't see any harms to write `setState` with or without the updater function.

-## Personal Story with updater function
+## Personal story with updater function

 When I was working on the rest-countries-api (the JS version), I was so confused why the pagination was not behaving the way I wanted it to be.
 At the time, I was not thinking about the updater function.
 So, I had to adjust the math with `totalPage` to make it behaves the way I wanted.